simplybusiness/rutabaga/README.md

 Turnip hacks to enable running turnips from inside spec files, rather than outside.

 Rutabaga allows you to invert the control of feature files, so that features are called from your `_spec.rb` files rather than the other way around.
 Step definitions are then put into the `_spec.rb` files as well.
+The steps are then scoped to that particular test.

 This means that it is simple to create tests that are described by a class (such as controller tests in rspec-rails).